Hackamac007/hackamac007.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Lazy Ethical Hacker who likes to read across domains
 ---

 My name is H@x0r.
 I am passoinate Cyber Security enthusiast and some of the key interests are -